intel/neural-compressor/neural_compressor/compression/pruner/README.md

 Pruning type defines how the masks are generated and applied to a neural network.
 In Intel Neural Compressor, both pruning criterion and pruning type are defined in pruning_type.
 Currently supported pruning types include **snip_momentum(default)**, **snip_momentum_progressive**, **magnitude**, **magnitude_progressive**, **gradient**, **gradient_progressive**, **snip**, **snip_progressive** and **pattern_lock**. progressive pruning is preferred when large patterns like 1xchannel and channelx1 are selected.

-- Pattern_lock Pruning

-  Pattern_lock pruning type uses masks of a fixed pattern during the pruning process.
-It locks the sparsity pattern in fine-tuning phase by freezing those zero values of weight tensor during weight update of training.
-It can be applied for the following scenario: after the model is pruned under a large dataset, pattern lock can be used to retrain the sparse model on a downstream task (a smaller dataset).
-Please refer to [Prune once for all](https://arxiv.org/pdf/2111.05754.pdf) for more information.

 - Progressive Pruning

   Progressive pruning aims at smoothing the structured pruning by automatically interpolating a group of intervals masks during the pruning process.
 In this method, a sequence of masks is generated to enable a more flexible pruning process and those masks would gradually change into ones to fit the target pruning structure.